 One of the best ways to prepare for college and a career is to take challenging courses during high school.

-The Missouri Department of Higher Education and many of the state’s colleges and universities recommend the following high school course work:
+The Missouri Department of Higher Education & Workforce Development and many of the state’s colleges and universities recommend the following high school course work:

 - English/language arts — 4 units

 - Social studies — 3 units

 - Personal finance — 0.5 unit

 - Electives — 7 units**

 Be sure to check the specific admissions requirements of colleges you are interested in attending to make sure you earn the credits you need.
 Meet with your school counselor to make sure you are taking classes that will help you achieve your college and career goals.